 Trusts, Probate & Estates

-Chris welcomes instructions relating to trust and estate disputes.
-He has experience advising on the validity of wills and the application of the Inheritance (Provision for Family and Dependents) Act 1975.
+Chris welcomes instructions relating to all aspects of trust and estate disputes.
+He recently successfully defended an application to remove a trustee.
+He also has experience advising on the validity of wills and acting in claims under the Inheritance (Provision for Family and Dependents) Act 1975, particularly where these involve claims by adult children.